nerstak/L3-Java2/README.md

 #### JDK 14

 Download and install the JDK 14.
-It may be an auto-download in your IDE parameters (in SDK options).
+This version is **mandatory** It may be an auto-download in your IDE parameters (in SDK options).
 Otherwise, you can download [Open JDK 14](https://jdk.java.net/14/), store it in a known folder, and add it in the list of SDK in your IDE.

 #### JavaFX